MDM Module Blockage Detection

 Before adding the MDM module configuration, ensure the following are correctly configured:

-• Note: Filament runout detection now follows the path: MDM module → Buffer → Mainboard.
+- Note: Filament breakage detection now follows the path: MDM module → Buffer → Mainboard

-Add the following configuration to your Klipper configuration file (e.g., printer.cfg) to monitor extruder status:
+Add the following configuration to the Klipper configuration file (e.g., printer.cfg) to monitor the extruder status:

 [extruder_stepper buffer_monitor]